nlzet/docker-lemp-stack/README.md

     clear_all
     # Use the compose build file to build all containers, even unused containers for specific environments
     build
-    # Build the services defined by the development compose config
-    build_dev
-    # Build the services defined by the production compose config
-    build_prod

 ### Launching containers